by Coach Dale Brown

 Here “ Pistol” Pete Maravich had just been inducted into the (Oklahoma City All Sports Association) All College Basketball Tournament Hall Of Fame, less than a week before his passing.
 Credit: RTC Photography, Richard T. Clifton

-Once in a while, especially as we enter a new year, we feel it’s time to revisit a few of our very favorite stories … stories we know you loved and would like to see again.
-This is one of those, so sit back, relax, and get to know this old friend all over again, we know you’ll enjoy the experience.
+Once in a while, as we reflect, it’s time to revisit a very favorite story … especially a story we know you loved and would like to see again.
+This is one of those, so take some time, and get to know this old friend all over again, we know you’ll enjoy the experience.

 The great Pete Maravich said, “How can I be unhappy ?
 It is very simple.
 There are millions of people who have not found a sense of purpose and meaning.
 I am one of them.
 With all the trophies, awards and fame, I am not at peace with myself.”

 Eight years later Pete said, “Ever since I was 7 years old people have been telling me the way of the world was to get as much as you can.
 Get, get, get.
 Once you get all the money, once you get all the power, you can now say ‘what a life’.
 I did that, but I was miserable.”

 Prior to his death on January 5, 1988, the Pistol finally found his peace and said, “When I took God into my heart, it was the first true happiness I ever had.
 Seek pleasure and happiness and you’ll never find it.
 Have the wisdom to seek God and happiness will find you.”

 One time in a conversation with Pete discussing how we have lost our moral compass, I told him a story that I think best depicts that.
 The first Webster’s Dictionary was printed in 1806 and it described success as prosperous, fortunate, happy and kind.
 Now success is described in dictionaries as attainment of wealth, fame, rank and power.